obsproject/rfcs/text/0039-service-overhaul.md

 #### Twitch VOD track
 This Twitch-only feature will be modified to rely on `obs_service_audio_track_cap` rather than the service name.

-### If the saved service id is not registered becuase the plugin is longer there
+### If the saved service id is not registered because the plugin is longer there
 OBS Studio will fallback to an empty `"custom_service"` with a message for the user explaining that maybe a plugin is missing.

 ## Service JSON for `obs-services`